Skip to content

 metrics_port and health_port default to 0, which means the corresponding listener is never started: no port is opened, no endpoint is served.
 Audit logs go to stdout regardless and are always on.

 This opt-in is deliberate.
-An open port is attack surface — /metrics exposes route IDs, protection names, and anomaly scores; /healthz advertises that a WAF is running.
+An open port is attack surface — /metrics exposes route IDs and protection names; /healthz advertises that a WAF is running.
 A hobbyist who forwards :443 on their home router should not unknowingly expose two additional operational-data ports.
 Production deployments set both ports explicitly.

 When a port is 0, the server emits an info log at startup so operators know why the endpoint is missing: